a11ywatch/kayle/README.md

 ## Localization

 [Locales](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/i18n) supported by the runner using pre-compiled locales.
 In order to pre-compile the locales run `./build.sh`.
 Some locales are only available in certain runners.
-Our goal is to unify the languages and eventually unify the runners in a way that we can get the best aspects of testing without worrying about a `name`.

 1. da ("Danish")
 1. de ("German")